keinstein/latex-fca/README.md

 ```
 in a suitable shell that knows about your TeX installation.
 On MacOS, Linux, Unix and similar systems this should be the case out
 of the box.
-Windows users must open a special shell environment which
-can usually be found in the start menu.
+On Wndows systems such a shell can be usually found in the
+Application menu in the folder of the (La)TeX installation.

-Note that the user TeX tree is not necessarily empty.
-You can merge the
+Note that the user TeX directory tree starting with the above
+mentioned `$TEXMFHOME` is not necessarily empty.
+You
-trees of different packages in that case.
+can merge the trees of different packages in that case.
+Just create
+the necessary subfolders and put the corresponding files into them.

+**Tip:** You can check out the repository and put symbolic links to
+         the folders

 After copying the files you should make shure that the package can be
 loaded.
 Some TeX trees contain a file named `ls-R`.
 This is an index of